prashast/neptune_int/code2/README.md

 NOTES
 ======

+There's a video attached of the interactive messaging in action because in order to run it on your side, the slack channels would have to be reconfigured to point to the correct URL's, clientSecret and clientID to be changed which might be inconvenient
-I've tried to keep the interactive message being displayed as close to the specifications however there are some formatting discrepancies that I didn't take care of due to lack of time.
+I've tried to keep the interactive message being displayed as close to the specifications as possible however there are some formatting discrepancies that I didn't take care of due to lack of time.